SITU-Research/codec/README.md

 A response to the deluge of visual information flowing out of conflict environments and contested events, Codec is designed to support the work of researchers, journalists, legal teams, activist groups and others in adjacent fields.
 While the tool has many potential applications, the driving goal has been to further investigations, amplify truth, and pursue accountability for human rights abuses.
 The interface is a modular system split into three components: a timeline, a map, and a media player that allows users to securely synthesize large data sets of multimedia assets across the time and space of an event or series of events.

 Codec originally emerged as a byproduct of attempting to solve recurring challenges in our investigative workflows—issues around collaboration, rapid visualization, and the management of video evidence.
 While the amount of user generated content has increased exponentially in recent years, managing the sheer volume of material can become inefficient at best and, often, simply prohibitive.
 Codec is designed to make this process collaborative, streamlined, efficient and intuitive.
-Research and development for Codec unfolded across various cases of differing scales, and through collaborating with partners, including: Amnesty International, UC Berkeley's Human Rights Center, Columbia Law School’s Human Rights Initiative, Human Rights Watch, UNITAD and many more.
+Research and development for this beta version of Codec unfolded across various cases of differing scales, and through collaborating with partners, including: Carnegie Mellon University’s Center for Human Rights Science, Amnesty International, UC Berkeley's Human Rights Center, Columbia Law School’s Human Rights Initiative, Human Rights Watch, UNITAD and many more.

-Our goal with releasing this tool open-source is two fold: <br>
+Our goal with releasing this open-source tool is two-fold: <br>
-\- to make it easily accessible for folks doing similar work <br>
+\- to make it easily accessible for other researchers engaged in similar work <br>
-\- to open it up to others in similar fields with software development skills to build a shared tool
+\- to open it up to others with software development skills in order to build a shared tool

 If you'd like to work with us on using or developing Codec, please fill out [this form](https://forms.gle/7Pg7GPZmYpN6CVSa9).
 As a small team we won't be able to work with all collaborators, but we will do our best to support serious inquiries.
-We have written out details instructions below for you to get started without the need for direct contact.
+We have written out detailed instructions below to help you get started without the need for direct communication.

 ***